kyma-project/test-infra/docs/prow/obligatory-security-measures.md

 ## Preventive measures

-Do not include any Secrets in jobs as this can lead to severe security issues.
+Make sure that jobs do not include any Secrets that are available in the output as this can lead to severe security issues.

 ## Offboarding checklist